-Auditor's Responsibilities for the Audit of the Special Purpose Financial Statements
+Auditor's Responsibilities for the Audit of the Special Purpose Interim Financial Statements

-My objective is to obtain reasonable assurance about whether the Special Purpose Financial Statements are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
+My objective is to obtain reasonable assurance about whether the Special Purpose Interim Financial Statements are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken based on these Special Purpose Financial Statements.